johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 > [!WARNING]
 > Before starting, **make sure that other security products are not currently running on the device**.
 Multiple security products may conflict and impact the host performance.

-There are three distinct ways to troubleshoot noisy processes and directories using exclusions provided by the Diagnostic tools from Microsoft Defender for Endpoint on Linux:
+There are three distinct ways to troubleshoot noisy processes and directories using the Diagnostic tools from Microsoft Defender for Endpoint on Linux:
 1. Using Real-time Protection Statistics
 2. Using Hot Event Sources
 3. Using eBPF Statistics